openshift-kni/kni-enhancements/enhancements/siteconfig-extra-manifest-version-independence.md

 Siteconfig allows customer to include custom extra manifests and list them in the siteconfig CR to be added during CR generation.
 It provides the flexibility to add additional CRs from the customer point of view during install time along with the CRs the RAN team provides.

-The enhancement seek to address the version independence of extra manifests, by putting version dependent manifests in version specific folder in git and pointing the directory via **extraManifestPath** and disabling the fetching builtIn RAN CRs provided from the ztp container
+The enhancement seeks to address the version independence of extra manifests, by putting version dependent manifests in version specific folder in git and pointing the directory via **extraManifestPath** and disabling the fetching builtIn RAN CRs provided from the ztp container

 ## Motivation

-* Currently customer can put custom manifests in the git repo and point them via **extraManifestPath**.
+* **Currently** customer can put custom manifests in the git repo and point them via **extraManifestPath**.
-* If they only want to include custom CRs to build site specific CRs, **inclusionDefault** must be set to *exclude*, and pass the list of file names under **filter.include**, but it does not allow to have the [same CR name](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/siteconfig-generator/siteConfig/siteConfigBuilder.go#L462-L464) for the custom CRs.
+* **Current behavior:** If customer only want to include custom CRs from git directory to build site specific CRs:
+  * **inclusionDefault** must be set to *exclude* which will exclude all the CRs from ztp-container
+  * pass the list of CR file names under **filter.include**, that will include listed CRs.
+But it limits:

+    * does not allow to have the [same CR name](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/siteconfig-generator/siteConfig/siteConfigBuilder.go#L462-L464) for the custom CRs.

-To be able to add custom CRs, customer needs to change the name of the custom CR.
+    * to be able to add custom CRs, customer needs to change the name of the custom CR.

+    * as a result same named CR coming from user directory doesn't take precedent, rather siteconfig issues an error complaining same named CR is not allowed.

   ```yaml